menu

 Occupations and Workforce

-Glendale is a decidedly white-collar village, with fully 86.80% of the workforce employed in white-collar jobs, well above the national average.
+Glendale is a decidedly white-collar village, with fully 90.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glendale is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Glendale who work in management occupations (12.23%), healthcare (11.84%), and law enforcement and fire fighting (10.49%).
+There are especially a lot of people living in Glendale who work in management occupations (17.79%), law enforcement and fire fighting (10.95%), and business and financial occupations (9.45%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Glendale telecommute to their jobs.
-Overall, about 11.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.66% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle